PlanterApp/planter_blog/content/newsletters/2026-04-newsletter.md

   <iframe src="https://www.youtube.com/embed/qL3skhVgHGk" title="YouTube video player" allow="picture-in-picture" allowfullscreen></iframe>
 </div>

-In the latest episode of the Planter Podcast, Peter, Milan, and Erin address a viewer question on container gardening, sharing tips and tricks for successfully growing in containers.
+In a recent episode of the Planter Podcast, Peter, Milan, and Erin addressed a viewer question on container gardening, sharing tips and tricks for successfully growing in containers.

 <div class="button-container">